Benham Rise: Chinese research and naming of features in 2018

-On February 16, the Philippine government announced that they have sent military personnel into Cagayan Valley to guard the Rise.
-Two days later, it was revealed that China intends to name a total of 142 features.
-On February 26, the Department of Foreign Affairs stated during a Senate investigation that China actually surveyed the Rise in 2017 without any Philippine-issued permit, citing the lack of capability to detect illegal entry.
+On February 16, the Philippine government announced they have sent military personnel into the Cagayan Valley to guard the Rise.
+Two days later, it was revealed that China intended to name a total of 142 features.
+On February 26, the Department of Foreign Affairs stated during a Senate investigation that China actually surveyed the Rise in 2017, without any Philippine-issued permit, citing the lack of capability to detect illegal entry.

 Discovery of Apolaki Caldera

-The world's largest caldera with a diameter of 150 kilometers was recently discovered by Jenny Anne Baretto, a Filipina marine geophysicist.
-It was named after Apolaki, the mythical Filipino god of the sun and war.
+The world’s largest caldera, with a diameter of 150 kilometers was discovered by Jenny Anne Baretto, a Filipino marine geophysicist.
+It was named after Apolaki, a precolonial Tagalog solar and war deity.